 Method: Searches were undertaken in the following databases: EMBASE, Medline, PubMed and CINAHL regarding reports of deprescription or discontinuation of LABAs in children and adolescents with persistent asthma.

 Results: The search returned 168 papers following deduplication.
 4 papers met the eligibility criteria including 3 randomised control trials and 1 retrospective study.
-1 study lasted 12 months and a follow up period 2 weeks after cessation of LABA treatment.
-1 study observed the effects of LABA withdrawal for 12 weeks, 1 study for an average of 10.7 weeks and another study documented the outcomes of step-down approaches of asthma medications based on the National Asthma Education and Prevention Program (NAEPP) 3 guidelines of 2007.
-Effects of withdrawal were measured using parameters such as airway hyperresponsiveness tests, asthma control test scores, use of rescue medication and lung function tests (FeNO, FEV1, FEF25-75%, peak expiratory flow rate (PEFR), % forced expiratory ﬂow at 50% of vital capacity (%V50)).
+Overall, there were X children and young people recruited (min age, max age).
+The studies had variable follow up durations once deprescribing was undertaken, from XX to YY [units].
+Effects of withdrawal were measured using parameters such as airway hyperresponsiveness tests (number of studies or patients here), asthma control test scores (and here), use of rescue medication (ditto) and lung function tests (FeNO, FEV1, FEF25-75%, peak expiratory flow rate (PEFR), % forced expiratory ﬂow at 50% of vital capacity (%V50)) (and again).
 Following LABA withdrawal, decreases in %PEFR and %V50, FEV1 and asthma control test scores were observed.
 Airway responsiveness was unchanged 2 weeks following LABA withdrawal.
+No studies assessed changes in LABA related adverse effects after deprescribing (IF TRUE).

 Conclusion: There is limited and short-term evidence regarding stepping down LABAs in paediatrics.
-Studies report that asthma remains controlled in many patients following LABA withdrawal, especially patients following an asthma management program.
-However, loss of asthma control and decrease in lung function parameters is also likely.
+To fully implement national and international guidelines, prospective studies in this area are required.